 A: MYP is so much more than acing one exam on a given day.
 It is about student growth.

 MYP is holistic - we work with students as a whole.
 Can the student obtain knowledge?
 Reflect on it?
 Communicate about it effectively?
 Apply it in a meaningful way?

 MYP assessments are complex and student-centered.
 We measure student growth instead of averaging their grades.

 A: Students evaluate their own work and thinking.
 Asking students to reflect on their learning is a powerful way to develop a growth mindset and foster confidence.

 A: Students learn in an approach called “inquiry-based learning.”
 We want students to be thoughtful.
 Curious.
 And life-long learners.

-Through an inquiry-based learning approach, students apply content to real-world situations to solve real problems and to produce authentic products.
+Through an inquiry-based learning approach, students apply content to real-world situations to solve real problems and produce authentic products.